nayamathadeen/AWS-reStart/01_Cloud Foundations_EC2/Amazon EC2/EC2-Lab-Guide.md

-# Launching and Ec2 with Amazon EC2 – Step-by-Step Guide
+ Lauching an EC2 with Amazon EC2 – Step-by-Step Guide

 ---

 ## 1. Open the EC2 Service

 1. In the AWS Management Console, at the top, choose **Services**.